helidon-io/helidon/declarative/README.md

   starts returning without exception again

 Parameters:
-Fault tolerance annotations ignore method parameters
+Fault tolerance preserves invocation arguments.
+A fallback method must be non-private, have the same return type and parameter types as the intercepted method, and may append a `Throwable` parameter.

 ### Configuration